FlamySnow/Lab3_A/README.md

 PCB in this implementation is an array of fixed length of contacts.
 Contacts have coordinates, type (input or output) and number of connected contact, if it exists.

-# What do you can do with this program:
+# What can you do with this program:

 * You can add contacts to your PCB, but number of contacts is limited;
 * You can get current information about your PCB;